EmmaReuter/blog/content/posts/what-I-learned-from-google-ctf.md

   compiled = compile(source_code, "input.py", 'exec')
   exec(compiled)
 ````
 My first instict was to use decorators, but I wasn't sure that would allow me to escape the call AST check.
-I also then looked into looked into the [AST](https://docs.python.org/3/library/ast.html) documentation.
-I missed that exceptions could call code so I tried to use getitem to call print.
+I then looked into the [AST](https://docs.python.org/3/library/ast.html) documentation to see if there was anything useful.
+I missed that exceptions could call code so I tried to use `__getitem__` to call print.

 ````
 class A: